-4.5 UAVs, satellite monitoring and other emerging technologies
+4.4 UAVs, satellite monitoring, and other DTrelated emerging technologies for bridge inspection

-One recurrent topic found on this systematic review is the use of UAVs both to capture bridge geometry and generate HBrIM models, and to automatically detect damage and decay mechanisms based on visual computing techniques (Mongelli et al., 2017; Roselli et al., 2018).
+One recurrent topic found in this systematic review is the use of UAVs both to capture bridge geometry and generate HBrIM models and to automatically detect damage and decay mechanisms based on visual computing techniques (Mongelli et al., 2017; Roselli et al., 2018).
 Over the past few years, the use of UAVs has increased thanks to the reduction of their costs, improvement of stability and maneuverability, as well as the development of more efficient visual computing techniques.
 They provide more advantages than manual inspections in terms of time, accuracy, safety, and costs (Albeaino et al., 2019).
-Furthermore, the GPS signal lost suffered by UAVs below bridge decks during inspections, has been overcome by the implementation of an array of navigation sensors such as optical, infrared and ultrasonic sensors as proved by Kang and Cha (2018).
-The ongoing development of automatizing UAV flights would further boost the use of UAVs for bridge monitoring as it would result into operational time reductions and path re-usability.
+Furthermore, the GPS signal loss suffered by UAVs below bridge decks during inspections, has been overcome by the implementation of an array of navigation sensors such as optical, infrared, and ultrasonic sensors as proved by Kang and Cha (2018).
+The ongoing development of automatizing UAV flights would further boost the use of UAVs for bridge monitoring as it would result in operational time reductions and path re-usability.

-For example, Perry et al. (2020) report UAVs as a key element of an automatic streamlined bridge inspection system capable of identifying and locating bridge surface defects, and generating as-built BrIM models for the storage and visualization of damage information.
-Their methodology includes photogrammetry software (Meshroom) for the creation of 3D point cluds and photorealistic models, Gaussian Mixture Model and Agglomerative Clustering using Python Scikit-learn for element identification along with the use of Revit and Dynamo for the creation of the Al-HBrIM model containing 3D geometry and damage cubes.
+For example, Perry et al. (2020) report UAVs as a key element of an automatic streamlined bridge inspection system capable of identifying and locating bridge surface defects, and generating asbuilt BrIM models for the storage and visualization of damage information.
+Their methodology includes photogrammetry software (Meshroom) for the creation of 3D point clouds and photorealistic models, Gaussian Mixture Model and Agglomerative Clustering using Python Scikit-learn for element identification along with the use of Revit and Dynamo for the creation of the AI-HBrIM model containing 3D geometry and damage cubes.
 However, their approach lacks dealing with the integration of FE and structural analysis tools.

-Yoon et al. (2022) assess bridge condition based on images capture with a UAV from which damage is automatically detected through a mask region-based convolutional neural network (R-CNN) algorithm.
+Yoon et al. (2022) assess bridge condition based on images captured with a UAV from which damage is automatically detected through a mask Region-based Convolutional Neural Network (R-CNN) algorithm.
 The methodology proposed by these authors also included a FE model updating module based on a linear stiffness reduction corresponding to the level of bridge condition assessment, as per the damage grades defined in South Korean accepted codes.

-The main limitation of visual-based damage detection techniques is that they cannot identify sub-surface damages such as reinforcement corrosion and concrete delamination.
-These techniques need to be complemented with the application of remote sensing technologies such as ground-penetrating radar (GPR), infrared thermography (IR) (Xu and Turkan, 2020), or with the use of piezoelectric electromechanical sensors that can detect internal damage in a relatively inexpensive way (Na and Baek, 2018).
-Furthermore, in a comparative study between UAV photogrammetry scanning capabilities against a conventional TLS, Mohammadi et al. (2021) concludes that TLS provides more accurate results and is more suitable for the complex implementation of creating an AI-HBrIM model within the DT paradigm.
+The main limitation of visual-based damage detection techniques is that they can not identify sub-surface damages such as reinforcement corrosion and concrete delamination.
+These techniques need to be complemented with the application of remote sensing technologies such as Ground-Penetrating Radar (GPR), Infrared Thermography (IR) (Xu and Turkan, 2020), or the use of piezoelectric electromechanical sensors that can detect internal damage in a relatively inexpensive way (Na and Baek, 2018).
+Furthermore, in a comparative study between UAV photogrammetry scanning capabilities against a conventional TLS, Mohammadi et al. (2021) conclude that TLS provides more accurate results and is more suitable for the complex implementation of creating an AI-HBrIM model within the DT paradigm.